Charelk2/Flinkdink2/README.md

 `GET /api/photos?query=term` searches Unsplash and returns a 640×360 smart-cropped landscape photo.
 The server tries several search phrases with a white background and falls back to `/images/placeholder.png` if none succeed.
 It appends `w=640&h=360&fit=crop&crop=faces,entropy` to the Unsplash URL so Imgix crops around faces or the most interesting region.
+If the original Unsplash link already includes query parameters, the cropping string is concatenated with `&` instead of `?`.
 Without extra parameters the response has the shape `{ "small": "url", "regular": "url" }` where both URLs are identical.
 Include a `format` query to receive a single `{ "url": "..." }` instead.
 The server requires `UNSPLASH_ACCESS_KEY` in the environment.
 Queries for Afrikaans dog breed names are translated to their English equivalents so Unsplash can find matching photos.